ELLIOTT KLEIN, M.B.A. – CHIEF EXECUTIVE OFFICER

 Mr. Tamburino was born in the Bronx back when the Bronx was considered “the country.”
 After attending Mount St. Michael’s Academy, Phil did a stint in the Marines.
 After completing active duty, he received his BA from Columbia University and his masters’ degree from Hunter College.
 Over a thirty year period, he has provided mental health services as a social worker, supervisor and administrator for a number of family, psychiatric and drug abuse treatment programs.
 After September 11, 2001, Phil provided mental health services at Ground Zero for 5-1/2 months.
 He has been with NYPCC since 2002, and lives in Floral Park with Pat, his wife of more than 30 years.
 They have two children.
 In his spare time, Phil runs marathons, and in 2006 ran to benefit St. Jude’s Children’s Research Hospital in Memphis, Tennessee.

-KARYN KRAMPITZ – COORDINATOR OF COMPLIANCE, TRAINING AND ADMINISTRATIVE SERVICES
+KARYN KRAMPITZ – DIRECTOR, ADMINISTRATIVE SERVICES

 Ms. Krampitz came to NYPCC from The Coalition of Behavioral Health Agencies where she was Director of Professional Learning Center.
 While at The Coalition, Karyn organized trainings for community based behavioral health providers in areas such as compliance, motivational interviewing, cultural competency, and State/Federal regulations.
 She also provided technical assistance to Coalition members in the areas of billing and compliance; staffed the agency’s Compliance Committee; advocated for policy changes in Albany and NYC on behalf of members; managed a small group of consultants; and maintained the agency website.
 Karyn participated in state and city advisory boards in areas related to clinic reform, Medicaid reform and provider adoption of electronic health records.
 Karyn’s previous career was as an IT Director for a several large NYC based non-profit refugee resettlement organizations.